HWalker79

-Many question why God would waste His time on so many doomed organisms if evolution were His creative method of choice used to construct life on Earth.
-But can you dismiss the evidence for intelligence just because you don’t like what is assumed about that intelligence?
 David Hume argued that if a designer created the Universe, what then could we conclude about this designer if we study what it produced?
-We may think it seems a big mess...
+We may think it seems a big mess:

-This Universe points to a designer that is not that powerful: why all the animal extinctions over time?
+This Universe points to a designer that is not that powerful, i.e. why all the animal extinctions over time?

-Doesn’t necessarily point to one single designer: how many people work to design and build a cruise liner for example?
-And if things go wrong with the ship, it tends to be because the engineering team didn’t communicate well with the plumbing team, etc.
+The universe doesn’t necessarily point to one single designer.
+How many people work to design and build complex structures like a cruise liner for example?
+It requires a whole team.
+Then if things go wrong with the ship, it tends to be because the engineering team didn’t communicate well with the plumbing team, etc.

-So, if the Universe has flaws in its design, should we conclude that a team of designers were behind it – like the Greek Pantheon of Gods who squabble and bicker and the Earth pays the price?
+So, if the Universe has flaws in its design, should we conclude that a team of designers were behind it, like the Greek Pantheon of Gods who squabble and bicker whilst the Earth pays the price?

 However, with these particular lines of attack we are no longer talking within the realms of Science.
-Many atheists when presented with the mathematical and scientific challenges to Darwin stray into ethical, philosophical and theological debates in order to crush the necessary conclusion for intelligent design.
-But if we keep the debate firmly in the Scientific world for now, what conclusion should we hold to?
+Many atheist scientists when presented with the mathematical and scientific challenges to Darwin stray into ethical, philosophical and theological debates in order to crush the necessary conclusion for intelligent design.
+Interestingly, all of the questions above can be answered through a reading of the entire Bible.
+But if we keep the debate firmly in the Scientific world for now, what conclusion should we accept?
 What is the most logical, best-fit approach from the evidence put forward?[1]

 Evidence of Organic Molecules Arising Naturally